mfirlefyn/flightmare/README.md

 The following listing of instructions is taken literally from the ROS website.

 Make sure to configure your Ubuntu repositories to allow "restricted", "universe", and "multiverse" packages.
-Follow https://help.ubuntu.com/community/Repositories/Ubuntu for the appropriate instructions on how to do this.
+Follow the Ubuntu [website link](https://help.ubuntu.com/community/Repositories/Ubuntu) for the appropriate instructions on how to do this.
 You can use the link just to check whether this is the case.
 Normally they are all already toggled on by default.

 Add the ROS Ubuntu repository to your sources.list:
 ```console